A 12-Year-Old Girl Has Been Arrested After Shooting 4 Kids At An LA Middle School, Police Say

 "In this circumstance the child was extremely lucky," Strumwusser said.
 "I think he will do fine."

-Los Angeles Police officials said they began to receive reports of shots fired at Salvador Castro Middle School at 8:55 am, prompting the school to go on lockdown.
+LAPD officials said they began to receive reports of shots fired at Salvador Castro Middle School at 8:55 a.m., prompting the school to go on lockdown.

 Police said the suspect, a 12-year-old girl, was taken into custody and a firearm was recovered.

-The firearm was described only as a semi-automatic weapon.
+The firearm was described only as a semiautomatic weapon.

 Law enforcement officials did not disclose what may have led to the school shooting, or if the suspect had any connection to any of the victims wounded Thursday morning.

-"At this point right now it is still to early in the investigation to understand the motive, what precipitated this, how that weapon was accessed," Arcos told reporters.
+"At this point right now, it is still too early in the investigation to understand the motive, what precipitated this, how that weapon was accessed," Arcos told reporters.
 "At this point we're not in a position to answer that because we just don't know."

-Steve Zipperman, Los Angeles School Police Chief told reporters it was not clear how the 12-year-old girl got access to a weapon, or why it was brought to school.
+Steve Zipperman, chief of the Los Angeles School Police Department, told reporters it was not clear how the 12-year-old girl got access to a weapon, or why it was brought to school.

 Police said the school is now safe and they are still interviewing witnesses.